Learning Deep Parameterized Skills from Demonstration for Re-targetable Visuomotor Control: Learning Deep Parameterized Skills

 \subsection{Auxiliary Prediction Tasks}

-Our network includes an auxiliary prediction task as another means of self-supervision, resembling the approaches shown by \citet{Zhang2017DeepIL}.
-Similar to their findings, we found that leveraging the extra self-supervisory signals resulted in increased data efficiency.
-As mentioned in \citep{Zhang2017DeepIL}, there could be multiple auxiliary tasks, but we found that for our tested tasks, one auxiliary task module was sufficient.
+Our network includes an auxiliary prediction task as another means of self-supervision, resembling the approach taken by \citet{Zhang2017DeepIL}, who found that leveraging the extra self-supervisory signals resulted in increased data efficiency.
+As mentioned in \citet{Zhang2017DeepIL}, there could be multiple auxiliary tasks, but we found that for our tested tasks, one auxiliary task module was sufficient.
 We added a module of two fully-connected layers after the spatial-softmax layer (Eq. \ref{eqn:aux}) and fed the final layer of these modules back into the control module (Eq. \ref{eqn:control}) as shown in Figure \ref{fig:architecture}.

 The auxiliary tasks that we chose were limited to using the information that could be inferred from the dataset $\Omega$.
 For our experiments, we had an auxiliary module for predicting the final end-effector pose for the task.
 We also found that generalization across novel goal parameters improved with the goal parameters being fed into this auxiliary prediction.
 All of these auxiliary prediction tasks were trained concurrently with the rest of the network.